 Now to the video: meet 96 year old Samuel J. Seymour.
 He was the last living witness to president Abraham Lincoln's assassination.
 He went to Fords Theatre with family friends and remembers being scared by a man jumping out of the balcony and hurting his leg.
 That man was the assassin himself, John Wilkes Booth who broke his ankle from the fall.
 If you want to read more about Mr. Seymour's story, you can check out this newspaper article called I Saw Lincoln Shot from The Milwaukee Sentinel's February 7, 1954 issue.

-President Lincoln is everywhere of late.
+Good information about President Lincoln is everywhere, and it's a really interesting bit of history.
 There is a highly recommended best selling book called Killing Lincoln about the true events of the fateful April day in Fords Theatre and what happened after.
-He also has been brought into the world of pop culture vampires, as a another fictional best seller Abraham Lincoln: Vampire Hunter is being released this week on DVD and Blu-Ray.
-If these aren't your speed I can only urge you to check out the new Steven Spielberg movie Lincoln which stars Daniel Day Lewis as Lincoln, Joseph Gordon-Levitt as Robert Todd Lincoln, Tommy Lee Jones as Thaddeus Stevens, and Sally Fields as Mary Todd Lincoln.
-It hits theatres November 16 and after seeing the trailer, my only question is this: do we just hand them over all of the Oscars now or wait until the spring?
+Plus, if you just want something fun you can check out Abraham Lincoln: Vampire Hunter on DVD and Blu-Ray.
+And if those aren't your speed, I can only urge you to check out the Steven Spielberg movie Lincoln which stars Daniel Day Lewis as Lincoln, Joseph Gordon-Levitt as Robert Todd Lincoln, Tommy Lee Jones as Thaddeus Stevens, and Sally Fields as Mary Todd Lincoln.